predix-app-engine/px-steps/README.md

 ## Overview

 Use the px-path-guide to represent any sequence of steps that can be completed.
 An example of a process is user account creation, which can consist of this sequence of steps: 1.
 Sign Up, 2.
 Email Confirmation, 3.
 Account Activation and 4.
-Account Configuration.  px-path-guide will can represent this process with a sequence of circles, each corresponding to the steps.
+Account Configuration.  px-path-guide will can represent this process with a sequence of nodes (circles by default) corresponding to the steps.
 Each step is labeled accordingly.  px-path-guide can place connector lines between adjacent steps.
 Each step's completion state can be symbolized by a font-awesome icon, like a checkmark for a completed step.

 ## Usage